 With this in mind, they argue that you’ll have to regularly write about your niche for a long time before you can gain profit.
 A topic you don’t enjoy will result in an early burnout and no amount of future profits will keep you motivated to keep writing.
 They also argue that a niche chosen with passion is one you can research well and know more about than the average Joe.

 Many are advocates for finding a happy medium.
-You have to consider your interests when you’re choosing a niche.
+You have to consider your passions when you’re choosing a niche.
 However, choose one of your passions that more people can connect with and want to read.

 Finding the happy medium between what you’re most passionate about and what the audience wants to read is the first step in choosing blog niche ideas.